InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 # Inspiration

-I played Little Big Planet a lot when I was a kid.
-Then came Little Big Planet 2 with even more levels for everyone to enjoy!
-There are quite a few favourites of mine among the story levels.
-One of them is the boss in "Eve's Asylum" from the level called "Invasion of The Body Invader" (skip to 1:51 for the actual boss).
+I played Little Big Planet 2 a lot when I was a kid.
+I loved a lot of levels in that game.
+One my favourites was the level called "Invasion of The Body Invaders".
+In particular, the boss (skip to 1:51 for the actual boss).

 {{ youtube(class="yt-embed", id="mJ9JRI-dPnc", autolpay=false) }}

 That level was amazing.
 Not only it had ["Vision One" by Röyksopp](https://www.youtube.com/watch?v=HNyiTdFKYyI) playing in the background - there was something captivating about the boss itself!
-While even the young me understood that it was technically just a bunch of small balls, I couldn't help but feel captivated its soft-body like movements as it danced over the round arena...
-The level felt short.
-Almost unjustly so.
+While even the young me understood that it was technically just a bunch of small balls, the way it moved and interracted with the level was very fun.
+The idea of you fighting this large blob of goo was really fun too!

+However, the level felt short, really short, too short.
 It made sense in the scope of the game - it is just a boss.
-However, I always wanted more, it felt like this boss idea could have been something a bit more.
+But I always wanted more.
-Maybe a whole game?
-Just on a smaller side, of course.

 So here we are.
 It is 2025 and I can code.
 Looks like a perfect opportunity to tap into that childhood dream - this is where "Project Swarm" starts its life!

 # Getting started

-After writing an arcanoid in macroquad that works in the browser, I found myself qualified enough to write this game too.
-It was decided to recycle all of the code from that game for Project Swarm.
-Doing that, I immediately ran into a problem - there was now way whatever had been written was enough for a proper physics simulation.
+After writing an arcanoid in macroquad that works in the browser, I decided, that immediately got the competenence to implement my new you idea.
+So I decided to recycle the code for Project Swarm.
+I immediately ran into a problem - I needed physics and I really am not a person capable of writing physics simulations.

-For that reason, I grabbed what was available "on the market" - `rapier2d`. `rapier2d` is, together with `rapier3d` part of the rapier framework.
-It is a fast, advanced physics engine written entirely in Rust[^1].
-It actually already used in quite a few places: it has a good interop with the Bevy game engine[^2] and the Godot game engine[^3].
+For that reason, I grabbed what was available "on the market" - `rapier`.
+`Rapier` is a fast, advanced physics engine written entirely in Rust[^1].
+It has a good interop with the Bevy game engine[^2] and the Godot game engine[^3].

-However, interfacing with rapier is not an easy task.
-It is a quite complicated framework on its own.
-However, unless you wrote everything with rapier in mind, a lot of the stuff needs to be "translated" to make it work.
-In addition, extra care needs to be given to not have your code turn into spaghetti.
-Just look at the bevy integration source code![^2]

-I believe it is more than obvious, that the arcanoid code was never designed with rapier in mind.
-Moreover, I didn't really want to have rapier invade the main codebase.
+However, the word "advanced" has a second side to it. `Rapier` is complicated.
+Unless you write everything with rapier in mind beforehand, you will immediately find yourself writing some sort of wrapper around this monster...
+And not have the wrapper itself turn into a monster!

-The game logic itself should remain simple and not fall victim to various design decisions inside the physics engine.
-In an effort to connect everything nicely, I decided that some form dependency-injection was in-order.
+To cope with the overwhelming complexity and to connect everything nicely, I decided that some form dependency-injection was in-order.
 Which brings me to the other large component inside the game: a lightweight ECS library called [shipyard](https://crates.io/crates/shipyard).

 # What's ECS

 First of all, ECS is an architectural pattern.
-As in, it is how group the code.
+It is how you group the code.
 It is not a silver bullet that solves all possible problems.
-It is also quite counter-intutive, so it is okay if you have problems understanding what it is right away.
-I will give my best shot at an explanation without any Rust-specific stuff in this section.

-I will not dwelve into the technicalities of implementing the tools required for an ECS.
+Here I will not dwelve into the technicalities of implementing the tools required for an ECS.
+Just the most basic understanding.
-I will only present the basic mentality I have for ECS, which may also justify why I picked it over any other programming pattern.

 Imagine the way you would most likely write a game object.
-Unless you are a chronical academic or a functional programmer lover, it would be something like this
+Unless you have chronic academicisis or love functional programming, it would be something like this

 ```c++
 class MyCharacter {